Skip to main content

 Tangible products

 Tangible products, as you might guess, are physical items.
 Illinois taxes most tangible products, but there can be exemptions!
-To be absolutely clear about which products are subject to sales tax, and which are exempt, check Illinois Department of Revenue.
+To be absolutely clear about which products are subject to sales tax, and which are exempt, check the Illinois Department of Revenue.

 Do you have nexus in Illinois?